Idrian/Absolute-0-/README.md

 [voxc.min.js](https://github.com/Idrian/Absolute-0-/blob/master/build/js/voxc.min.js)

-voxc.min.js contains a class called VoxJSCanvas, and by constructing the class with the id of any div such as, new VoxJSCanvas("VoxelDemo"), the class will create a THREE.js canvas/scene with the required basics to display all our meshes.
+voxc.min.js will display its output in any div with the id of "voxelDemo"

 ```
 <div id="voxelDemo"></div>